-Now in its 15th year, EDRA's Great Places Awards seek to premiate work that combines expertise in design, research, and practice and that contributes to the creation of dynamic, humane places that engage our attention and imagination.
-Award-winning projects reflect an interdisciplinary approach that is enduring, sustainable, and concerned with human factors in the design of the built environment.
+Now in its 18th year, EDRA's Great Places Awards seek to recognize work that combines expertise in design, research, and practice, and contributes to the creation of dynamic, humane places that engage our attention and imagination.
+Award-winning projects reflect an interdisciplinary approach that is enduring, human-centered, sustainable, and concerned with the experiential relationship between people and their environment (built and natural) over time.

-We welcome submissions from the full breadth of environmental design and related research activities, including architecture, landscape architecture, planning, urban design, interior design, lighting design, graphic design, environmental psychology, sociology, anthropology, geography, and the physical sciences.
+We welcome submissions from the full breadth of environmental design and related research activities, including architecture, landscape architecture, planning, urban design, interior design, lighting design, graphic design, place-based public art, environmental psychology, sociology, anthropology, geography, and the physical sciences.

-We have assembled a jury with diverse backgrounds in design, research and practice.
+Each year we assemble a jury with diverse backgrounds in design, research, and practice.
 The jury evaluates how each project, no matter what the discipline, addresses the human experience of well-designed places.
 Special attention is paid to the transferability of research on this topic into design and planning practice.
-The jury will select winners from four categories: place design, place planning, place research, and a book prize.
-This year we will convene a separate jury to consider projects for the Healthy + Healing Places Exhibition.
+The jury will select exceptional submissions from four categories: place design, place planning, place research, and a book prize.

 All submissions for the 2016 EDRA Great Places Awards must be electronically UPLOADED using the submission site by 11:59pm ET on Monday, February 15, 2016.
 No paper or late submissions will be accepted.